 A vibrant, reliable, easy-care and drought- and heat-tolerant perennial that adds height and color to the garden.
 This more compact variety also doesn't flop.
 Up to 28" tall and 26" wide.
 Zones 4-10.

 Celebrate the Site

-Overview: Located in the same jaw-dropping property as one of our favorite pool landscapes, it's not a surprise that this simple yet stunning fire pit landscape caught our eye.
-Located on a terrace beside the pool, this vibrant fire pit nook is nestled against one of the many native oak trees on the property.
+Overview: Located in the same jaw-dropping property as one of our favorite pool landscapes.
+It's not a surprise that this simple yet stunning fire pit landscape caught our eye.
+Located on a terrace beside the pool.
+This vibrant fire pit nook is nestled against one of the many native oak trees on the property.
 The designers at Arterra named this property design "Close to the Land," and it's evident that the landscape design and plant choices are meant to celebrate the natural setting.
-Feather reed grass, fountain grass, and New Zealand flax offer soft structure to beardtongue, lavender, hebe, and other perennials surrounding this naturalistic fire pit setting.
+Feather reed grass, fountain grass, and New Zealand flax offer soft structure.
+Especially to beardtongue, lavender, hebe, and other perennials surrounding this naturalistic fire pit setting.

 Design advice: Every outdoor space has something to celebrate.
 Let your specific site, climate, conditions, wants, and needs inform your design from start to finish.
 When you're in tune with your land and your needs, you are always able to create something beautiful and purposeful.
-Surround your fire pit in a landscape that celebrates a "sense of place" by choosing a simple palette of perennials that thrive in your area and reflect the form and color palette that you see in similar natural settings.
+Surround your fire pit in a landscape that celebrates a "sense of place."
+Choose a simple palette of perennials.
+Ones that thrive in your area and reflect the form and color palette that you see in similar natural settings.

 Photograph by Michele Lee Willson; Courtesy of Arterra Landscape Architects

 3 Plants to Get This Look